 Row spacing and seeding rates.
-Guar appears suitable for narrower row spacings, especially the non-branching Lewis variety.
-In the past seed costs run about \$0.50-0.70/lb., but contractor may supply the seed if you agree to sign a contract, and seeding rates for dryland should target 5-8 lbs./A, the higher end as conditions are more favorable or as row spacing narrows.
+Guar appears suitable for narrower row spacings, especially the non-branching Lewis variety (also Monument).
+Current WTG seed cost is \$1.35/lb.
+Target 5-8 lbs./A, the higher end as conditions are more favorable (irrigation) or as row spacing narrows.
 West Texas Guar now recommends that producers go ahead and use the higher seeding rate on dryland.

 Guar and Rhizobium inoculants.
 Guar is a legume, but getting it to nodulate very well has been difficult.
 Ideally guar seed should be inoculated with guar-specific Rhizobium preferably one that has a sticker to adhere the inoculum to the seed for best results, although we have not had good success obtaining desired nodulation.
 Unfortunately, no guar-specific inoculants are available at this time (and the most recent one that was, a seedbox powder, did not perform well).
 West Texas Guar carries non-specific crop inoculant for the seed that can be used for guar.
-Some growers have reported satisfactory nodulation with this product since 2003, and we hope that we can figure out how to get consistent results with the product.
+This liquid product.
+Micronoc, Sono Ag, Plainview, TX now includes a nodulating strain of bacteria that was isolated from nodules on guar in West Texas, and several growers have reported satisfactory nodulation.
 Keep in mind that planting into hot, dry soils is not conducive to developing nodulation regardless of the product.

 Harvest.
 Substantial harvest losses may be minimized by using a low profile row-crop (soybean) header relative to a conventional flex bar header.
-Even better, custom guar harvesters and farmers air reels should be able to minimize harvest losses if they go slow enough to do a good job, but expect to pay \$3-4/acre.
+Even better, custom guar harvesters (e.g., Barringtons of Oklahoma) and farmers with air reels should be able to minimize harvest losses if they go slow enough to do a good job, but expect to pay \$3-4/acre more than regular combine rates.
 Extension believes harvesting with air-reel headers is worth it due to higher harvested yields and less seed on the ground, which reduces volunteer guar problems the following year (this is a common concern that needs research for how to control volunteer guar with Roundup Ready cotton or other means).

 Contractors can provide additional production information.
-Recent 2012 production information has been compiled at http://lubbock.tamu.edu/programs/crops/other-field-crops/guar/, which also provides an old 1977 Extension document entitled "Keys to Profitable Guar Production" still has some good, basic information.
+Recent guar production information has been compiled at http://lubbock.tamu.edu/programs/crops/other-field-crops/guar/, which also provides an old 1977 Extension document entitled "Keys to Profitable Guar Production" still has some good, basic information.